 For non-citizens facing a criminal charge, PC 1016.5 gives them the right to ask for extra time to reconsider a plea to their charges after being told the deportation possibility of a conviction.
 The law also allows non-citizens to ask for a judgment to be vacated or a guilty plea withdrawn if:

-- The court didn't tell you about the immigration consequences of a conviction
+- The court didn't tell them about the immigration consequences of a conviction;

-- You appeal to the court that a conviction that leads to deportation, being not allowed to return to the U.S., or denied naturalization is unfair and not in your best interest
+- They appeal to the court that a conviction that leads to deportation, being not allowed to return to the U.S., or denied naturalization is unfair and not in their best interest.

 If the court doesn't have a record of someone being advised of deportation consequences of a guilty or no contest plea, a strong defense attorney will be able to show that you weren't advised of your rights under PC 1016.5.
 This could help you stay in the country.

-- The court didn't tell you about the immigration consequences you face for pleading guilty or no contest to a criminal charge
+- The court didn't tell you about the immigration consequences you faced for pleading guilty or no contest to a criminal charge;

-- A criminal conviction could lead to your deportation, not being allowed to return to the U.S., or denied naturalization
+- A criminal conviction could lead to your deportation, not being allowed to return to the U.S., or denied naturalization; and

 The last example is the most complex.
-To show that you were prejudiced by not being advised of your immigration status of a guilty plea, you'll need to prove that you would've entered a different plea if you knew the immigration consequences of your situation.
-There is no time limit to file a motion to vacate a judgment, but contacting an experienced attorney immediately is best.
+To show that you were prejudiced by not being advised of your immigration status being changed due to a guilty plea, you'll need to prove that you would've entered a different plea had you known the immigration consequences of your situation.

 Whether you're facing a felony or a misdemeanor, don't risk a conviction.
 Act quickly to redeem your reputation and protect your record by consulting with our Orange County criminal defense lawyer.
 Call today to schedule your free consultation.